First published October 2012

 His two companions, Fr.
-Cosme De Torres and Brother Juan Fernandez stayed on in Japan and sacrificially gave their lives to the work for the next sixteen years, overseeing the Church in Japan which spread as more missionaries arrived, some sent by Xavier himself before he died.
+Cosme De Torres and Brother Juan Fernandez remained in Japan and sacrificially gave their lives to the work for the next sixteen years, overseeing the Church in Japan which spread as more missionaries arrived, some which had been sent by Xavier himself before he died.

 His successor in charge of all the missions, Fr.
 Alexander Valignano wrote:

 Of all the nations that I have ever visited, Japan is the most appropriate nation to receive God's salvation.

 Then in 1597 Christianity was forbidden by Hideyoshi Toyotomi who was the military ruler of Japan after Nobunaga's death.
 The priests scattered throughout Japan and continued their mission secretly.
 Persecution and martyrdom became a reality and yet the Church continued to grow.

 The Church eventually reached Edo (Tokyo) where Tokugawa Ieyasu had based his operations and built his impressive castle which would become the military capital of Japan for over two and a half centuries during the Edo era.